lechgu/thor/README.md

 ### Node Onboarding
 Node onboarding registers a node with Thor and establishes its identity, ownership, and policy context.

-During onboarding, the drone is provisioned with configuration and credentials required to connect to a hive.
-A node is registered but not schedulable until the drone connects and reports capabilities.
+During onboarding, the Drone is provisioned with configuration and credentials required to connect to a Hive.
+A node is registered but not schedulable until the Drone connects and reports capabilities.

 ### Drone Connection and Registration
-After onboarding, the drone establishes a persistent connection to a hive, authenticates, and registers the node.
+After onboarding, the Drone establishes a persistent connection to a Hive, authenticates, and registers the node.

 Registration enables liveness tracking and confirms readiness to participate in scheduling and execution.

 ### Capability Discovery and Reporting
-The drone inspects the node and reports its capabilities to the hive, which records them in the control plane data store.
+The Drone inspects the node and reports its capabilities to the Hive, which records them in the control plane data store.

 A node becomes schedulable only after its capabilities are successfully reported and acknowledged.

 ### Idle State and Command Channel
-Once schedulable, the drone enters an idle state and maintains an active command channel with the hive.
+Once schedulable, the Drone enters an idle state and maintains an active command channel with the Hive.

-Through this channel, the hive issues commands such as asset acquisition, workload instantiation, or job execution.
-While idle, the drone continues reporting liveness and availability.
+Through this channel, the Hive issues commands such as asset acquisition, workload instantiation, or job execution.
+While idle, the Drone continues reporting liveness and availability.

 ### Command Dispatch
-The scheduler selects an idle, compatible node and dispatches a command to the corresponding drone.
+The Orchestrator selects an idle, compatible node and dispatches a command to the corresponding Drone.

 Dispatch coordination ensures the node remains available at assignment time; failed dispatches result in rescheduling.

 ### Asset Acquisition
-Before execution, the drone ensures all required assets are available on the node.
+Before execution, the Drone ensures all required assets are available on the node.

 Asset access is constrained by tenant isolation and policy.

 ### Workload Instantiation
-The drone ensures a suitable workload instance is available on the node, either by starting a new instance or reusing an existing one.
+The Drone ensures a suitable workload instance is available on the node, either by starting a new instance or reusing an existing one.

 Instantiation prepares the runtime environment, applies configuration, and makes assets available to the workload.

 ### Job Execution
-The drone submits the job to the workload instance and monitors execution until completion, failure, or termination.
+The Drone submits the job to the workload instance and monitors execution until completion, failure, or termination.

 ### Status Reporting and Completion
-During execution, the drone reports state transitions and progress to the hive.
+During execution, the Drone reports state transitions and progress to the Hive.

 Upon completion, the final outcome is recorded in the control plane data store and node availability is updated.